 A contentious issue that has long plagued both the study of Vikings and the place of Vikings in popular culture is the proper, accepted usage of the word Viking itself.
 Language matters, and how a person uses language greatly affects their worldview and how they perceive people, objects, and concepts.
 It is no surprise, then, that there are a growing number of people who are dismayed by today’s liberal use of the word Viking to describe a great number of things that it originally did not.
 Here I will attempt to clarify the origins of the word Viking, its usage across the ages, and the evolution of its modern usage, specifically in non-Scandinavian languages.
+As always, for further reading check out my selected bibliography.

 The Origins of the Word Viking